 We met at last year’s Nuts and Bolts Rally… I had a very bad end to 2016.
 I was diagnosed with TC (I know….what a coincidence right…) and my orchidectomy was done a week before Christmas.

 I am blessed that I caught it in the early stages and my CT scans came back clean.
 My biopsy of the remaining testicle also came back clean.
 I have an appointment with the oncologist next week on Tuesday.
 I was wondering if we can meet up for coffee because I am really in the need of some guidance and advice.
 I am grateful that I attended last year’s rally, especially the information session the weekend before where you shared some information about TC and how to check yourself.
 Who knows, if I did not attend that session, I probably would not have taken the situation seriously and cancer could have spread.

 Thank you so much for the great work you do.
 I am looking forward to hearing from you.
 Rikus (on the left)

 Torsten, thanks so so much for your talk the other night [Pecha Kutcha – Cape Town].
 It was my favourite of the evening as it was funny – but delivered such an important message.
 I decided to go for a check-up because of it and my GP found two cysts Going to have a scan done at the urologist on Monday.
 He doesn’t think that they’re cancerous but it’s still quite frightening.
 I am so grateful for your reminder and so just wanted to pass along my gratitude.
 Kindly, Ian

-Hi Torsten I’m happy to report that I got the all clear today Dr Trevor Borchers confirmed with scans that the lumps are purely cystic and not to be worried about.
-I must admit that I was terrified and the weekend was suuuuuper long.
+Hi Torsten I’m happy to report that I got all clear today Dr Trevor Borchers confirmed with scans that the lumps are purely cystic and not to be worried about.
+I must admit that I was terrified, and the weekend was suuuuuper long.
 I’m hugely grateful to have experienced your talk and had this sorted out.
-Shout if you need me to write anything about the experience.
 Yours with appreciation, Ian